labring-actions/cluster-image/applications/fluent-operator/README.md

 # Fluent-operator

-Operate Fluent Bit and Fluentd in the Kubernetes way - Previously known as FluentBit Operator.
+[Operate Fluent Bit and Fluentd](https://github.com/fluent/fluent-operator) in the Kubernetes way - Previously known as FluentBit Operator.

+This cluster image bootstraps a fluent-bit application using the [fluent-bit Helm chart](https://github.com/fluent/helm-charts).

 ## Prerequisites